 Life must go on, but the way forward may not include much in the way of news content for me.
 I will not be wasting my time normalizing the behaviors of proto-fascists.
 Any article which includes phrases like Trump says will be beneath notice from the perspective of actual value for time spent, simply adding to the amount of garbage in that has to be sorted for relevant life-sustaining facts coming out.
 Arguments to the contrary directed at me will simply be met with OHM quotations which might or might not be relevant to the argument presented.

-Who knows if they will be relevant?
-I certainly don’t; and no one can know, not even the OHM himself.
+Who knows if these quotes will be relevant?
+I certainly don’t.
+No one can know, not even the OHM himself.
 He lost sight of what the truth was long, long ago, back in the days before his dad gave him the stake to start his business with.

 The old anonymous quote (which I’ve used more than once recently) on the current problems with our country goes like this; “American fascism will arrive carrying a cross and wrapped in a flag” and it has.
 They aren’t fascists yet.
 Not yet.
 Speech is free, after all.
 You can say the things fascists say and still not be one.
 Talk is cheap.
-If they follow through on the OHM’s promises; when they seat their dictator with the express purpose of allowing him to do what he promised, they will no longer be proto-fascists but fascists in fact.
+If they follow through on the OHM’s promises… When they seat their dictator with the express purpose of allowing him to do what he promised, they will no longer be proto-fascists but fascists in fact.
 [They are now defacto fascists, just FYI.]

 The one thing that can be said about the structure of a Trump administration is that we have a good idea of who the people that will ultimately be named as co-defendants at the war crimes trials will be.
 These are still the same paltry few facts that we knew two weeks ago when I wrote this piece.